From my point of view, it failed.

 In the end, I felt like Microsoft is really pitching this at Xbox fans, who probably hate the fact that the Xbox One was so under-powered.
 That’s a fair enough strategy, but with its competitors unveiling a steady flow of critically acclaimed exclusives, while Microsoft shuts first party studios and cancels games (RIP Scalebound), that huge gap in sales between PS4 and Xbox One won’t close any time soon.
 Preaching to the converted isn’t going to help.

 Not convinced by my argument?
 TechRadar Editor-in-Chief, Patrick Goss, explains how as a lapsed PC gamer, the Xbox One X is pretty exciting.
+If you are ready to buy though, take a look at our latest Xbox One X pre-orders.

 - E3 is the world's largest exhibition for the games industry, stuffed full of the latest and greatest games, consoles, and gaming hardware.
 TechRadar is reporting live from Los Angeles all week to bring you the very latest from the show floor.
 Head to our dedicated E3 2017 hub to see all the new releases, along with TechRadar's world-class analysis and buying advice about the next year in gaming.